sreejithsasidharan1989/mailParser/README.md

 ```

 ###### 3. The script can take only one argument at a time, if you specificy no arguments at all the it will use the log file /var/log/send/current by default.
+#
 ###### 4. If there are more than one arguments, the script just terminates with following message
+#
 ```
 mailParser.py /var/log/send/@4000000063cb769e3358478c.s test@example.com
 Command Usage: mailParser </var/log/send/<filename>
 ```

 ###### 5. It is also worth to note that, if the specified file path is incorrect or the mailbox format is flawed., please expect the script to bail out
+#
+#

+#### Upcoming Feature
+The output of the email track function will indicate whether the email was successfully received by the target recipient in a future update release of this script.